 Plant care works: These air purifying survival plants can handle partial shade, although it loves bright sunlight.
 It should be watered with moderation and the pot should assure a good drainage.
 It is a plant that doesn’t like being moved or transplanted and it can die rather easily if exposed to changing conditions.

 Air purifying survival plants – Red-edged dracaena (Dracaena marginata)

 The majority of the Dracaena species are native to Africa, with a few in southern Asia and one in tropical Central America.
 This is a versatile air cleaning plant that is well known for removing not only benzene and formaldehyde from the air, but also xylene and toluene.
-Traditional medicine practitioners of Madagascar have long believed Dracaena to cure malarial symptoms, poisoning, dysentery, diarrhea, dysmenorrhea, and to be useful as an antipyretic and hemostatic agent.
+Traditional medicine practitioners of Madagascar have long believed Dracaena to cure malarial symptoms, poisoning, dysentery, diarrhea, dysmenorrhea.
+It is also useful as an antipyretic and hemostatic agent.
 The leaves and bark are mixed with parts of a number of other native survival plants and mixed into herbal teas.